there 3 phases with different associations in Heritage Place?

 (Architechural Review Committee) Application and await approval for any

-modification to the exterior of your home/property.
+modification to the exterior of your home/property/lot.
 A book containing

-the approved color schemes for our community is available online here.
+the approved color schemes for our homes is available online here.
 To view the book in-person please attend an ARC or Board meeting.
-DO NOT PAINT/MODIFY
+Review the Rules and Guidelines before submitting your application.
+DO NOT BEGIN ANY PROJECT

-BEFORE OBTAINING APPROVAL.
+BEFORE OBTAINING APPROVAL from the ARC.
 The ARC can demand that any unapproved work

 be corrected at your expense.